andrewt3000/MachineLearning/README.md

 Feature engineering - is the process of using domain knowledge to extract, transform, or create new variables (features) from raw data.
 For example, feature encoding and feature scaling and normalization.

-Feature Encoding - is converting categorical data into numerical formats such as One-Hot Encoding.
+Feature Encoding - is converting categorical data into numerical formats such as One-Hot Encoding or word vectors for llms.

 [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) - the process of normalizing the range of numeric features.
 Techniques include min-max scaling, z-score normalization, mean normalization.
 Min-max scaling is best for non-gaussian distributions such as pixel values in image processing.
 Z-score normalization is best for Gaussian distributions.
 Mean normalization is similar to min-max scaling but centers the data around zero.